 - I presented SIPB cluedumps entitled “Technical Overview of scripts.mit.edu” in October 2007, 2008, and 2019.

 - "YouTomb—a Free Culture Hack", presented at the Hackers on Planet Earth (HOPE) conference, July 20, 2008, New York, NY (with Oliver Day, Dean Jansen, and Christina Xu).

 Debian Linux, Ubuntu Linux, Fedora Linux, Mac OS X, various embedded operating systems.

-- I administer several other SIPB services, including a virtual machine hosting service and a Voice over IP application hosting service.
+- I administer several other SIPB services, including a virtual machine hosting service, OpenAFS file hosting service, and a Voice over IP application hosting service.

-- I maintain the Library Access to Music Project, a SIPB/MIT iCampus project to exploit the "analog hole" to deliver music to dorm residents.
+- I maintained the Library Access to Music Project, a SIPB/MIT iCampus project to exploit the "analog hole" to deliver music to dorm residents.

 - I developed the DHCP and VNC servers for Invirt, a virtual machine hosting